aws/karpenter-provider-aws/website/content/en/docs/concepts/_index.md

 - src: "**fig2*.png"
 ---

-Kubernetes is designed to schedule new pods onto existing nodes.
-However, when existing nodes get full, pods are stuck pending.
+Kubernetes is designed to schedule new pods onto existing cluster nodes.
+However, when existing nodes don't have available capacity, new Pods end up in a Pending state

 Karpenter provisions new capacity in response to pending pods that cannot be scheduled onto existing nodes.
 Karpenter understands the instance types available from cloud providers.
-Karpenter’s provisioner intelligently selects new instances to start, using rich data from both podspecs and the cloud provider instance APIs.
+Karpenter’s provisioner selects new instances to start, using data from both podspecs and the cloud provider instance APIs.

-Karpenter balances responding promptly to un-schedulable pods and making efficient provisioning decisions.
+Karpenter strikes a balance between provisioning new resources quickly, and making the most efficient provisioning decisions while doing so.
 Karpenter is more responsive than cluster autoscaler, while additionally considering podspec labels and cloud provider availability zones.
 Specifically, the commonly used Kubernetes properties such as labels, taints, affinity (node, pod), and anti-affinity are